 - String quality is not that great

-If you are looking for a good racquet that is easy to handle, agile, and good for smashes, voltric 5 can make you happy.
-This racquet is primarily designed for beginners and intermediate players.
+If you are looking for a good racket that is easy to handle, agile, and good for smashes, voltric 5 can make you happy.
+This racket is primarily designed for beginners and intermediate players.
 For a doubles game, you need more control over speed.

 The tri-voltage technology offers a good balance between power and control through the heavy head and medium flex shaft.
-The racquet is highly controllable, but not suitable for advanced players.
-For the price paid, this racquet is more than enough to play doubles game with speed and accuracy.
+The racket is highly controllable, but not suitable for advanced players.
+For the price paid, this racket is more than enough to play doubles game with speed and accuracy.

-Senston White Goose Feather racquet is fully made of carbon fiber material to give it a long-lasting nature.
-Apart from providing durability, it also offers the sturdiness needed for greater control over the racquet.
-This racquet also holds some good aesthetics, with options to choose your desired color from the available 9 color options.
+Senston White Goose Feather racket is fully made of carbon fiber material to give it a long-lasting nature.
+Apart from providing durability, it also offers the sturdiness needed for greater control over the racket.
+This racket also holds some good aesthetics, with options to choose your desired color from the available 9 color options.

-This racquet is almost similar to the iconic N80 from Senston.
+This racket is almost similar to the iconic N80 from Senston.